Bashed, burned, shot, amputated: West Auckland duo admit kidnap, torture of man

 "Mr Hourigan ignited the blow torch and began to burn [the victim's] bare skin.

-"Mr Hourigan applied the flame directly against [the victim's] right hand, right arm, back, chest, feet, legs and stomach causing (him) severe pain."
+"Mr Hourigan applied the flame directly against [the victim's] right hand, right arm, back, chest, feet, legs and stomach causing [him] severe pain."

 Over the next few hours Hourigan used a metal object to hit the victim around the head.